micro-os-plus/.github/profile/README.md

 ## µOS++ IVe (work in progress)

 **µOS++ IVe** will be the fourth edition of µOS++.
-Work is currently under way to a modularised the project, with code split over several source packages, each stored in a separate Git repo.
+Work is currently under way to modularise the project, with code split over several source packages, each stored in a separate Git repo.

 ### µOS++ source packages